Top 10 Interview Questions: Cross-Site Scripting | OWASP | Application Security

-Ans: By using Cross Site Scripting (XSS) technique, users executed malicious scripts (also called payloads) unintentionally by clicking on untrusted links and hence, these scripts pass cookies information to attackers.
+Ans: By using the Cross-Site Scripting (XSS) technique, users executed malicious scripts (also called payloads) unintentionally by clicking on untrusted links, and hence, these scripts pass cookies information to attackers.

 Q2.
 What information can an attacker steal using XSS?

 Ans: By using XSS, the session id of the genuine user can be stolen by the attacker.
-The session id is used by the browser to identify your credentials in an application and helps you keep login till sign off from an application.
-An attacker can write a code to extract information from cookies which contain session id and other information.
-Later, same session id can be used by an attacker to browse the application on behalf of the user without actually logged in the application.
+The browser uses the session id to identify your credentials in an application and helps you keep login in till you sign off from an application.
+An attacker can write a code to extract information from cookies that contain session-id and other information.
+Later, the same session id can be used by an attacker to browse the application on behalf of the user without actually logged in to the application.

 Q3.
 Apart from mailing links of error pages, are there other methods of exploiting XSS?

-Ans: Other methods where attackers store malicious scripts (also called payloads) are discussion forums, the comment section of websites and other similar platforms.
-Whenever the user navigates those pages, payloads got executed and user’s cookies information automatically sends to an attacker.
+Ans: Other methods where attackers store malicious scripts (also called payloads) are discussion forums, the comment section of websites, and other similar platforms.
+Whenever the user navigates those pages, payloads got executed, and the user's cookies information automatically sends to an attacker.

 Q4.
 What are the types of XSS?